 Each of these is intended to foster an effective and efficient legal system in the State of Washington for the benefit of the people.
 Although the organization is cast as an association of lawyers, its purpose is not that of a traditional "trade association" that operates for the primary or exclusive benefit of its members.
 In Washington, voluntary bar associations play that role.
 Rather, the WSBA is charged with the protection and enhancement of the legal system.
-Other permitted activities are an adjunct.
+Other permitted activities further that goal.
+For example, member services are permitted under GR 12.1(3), not because they serve the interests of the membership, but because they promote a more competent and skilled body of legal professionals to the benefit of the public.